niw/node-base128/README.md

 In many protocols or formats like JSON or early WebSocket, it requires String in UTF-8 representation, so we can not store raw binary data into String without encoding like Base64.

-However, Base64 encodes binary into only 6 bits spece but we can actually use one more bit in valid UTF-8 string from U+0000 to U+007F, so using Base128 is better than Base64 (~ 16% more information we can store in the same space.)
+However, Base64 encodes binary into only 6 bits space but we can actually use one more bit in valid UTF-8 string from `U+0000` to `U+007F`, so using Base128 is better than Base64 (~ 16% more information we can store in the same space.)

-This base128 module provides simple encode, decode interfaces between Buffer and String on Node.js which are implemented in C++.
+This Base128 module provides simple encode, decode interfaces between `Buffer` and `String` on Node.js which are implemented in C++.

 Usage
 -----